vekp/3d-printing/README.md

     <figcaption>My first 3D print.</figcaption>
 </figure>

 To minimise the amount of support material, I had printed the chin rest with the top surface, the one that would be in contact with Tiana's skin, facing down.
-I had not realised that after removing supports, there would be such a rough surface on the bottom.
-So, I spent several hours trying to sand down the surface to make it comfortable to use.
+I had not realised that after removing supports, that it would leave such a rough surface.
+So I spent several hours trying to sand down the surface to make it comfortable to use, finding out how hard the plastic is to work with.
 I got it to the point where I didn't think it would cut into her skin, but it was still extremely rough and I was somewhat disappointed with the result.

 Then, since the 3D scanner had not been able to pick up the holes for the mounting hardware, I had to drill some holes into it.
 I had assumed it would be as simple as drilling into wood, but soon realised that I was mistaken.
 Polylactic acid (PLA), the material most commonly used in 3D printing, is very hard and resistant to drilling.
 The heat generated from drilling can also melt the plastic, causing it to stick to the drill bit.
 I eventually managed to drill two small holes for the mounting screws, but it took so much longer than I had expected.